Why do Chihuahuas bark so much?

-One way to reduce this type of barking is to restrict their access to visual stimuli.
-You can do this by closing your curtains or blinds.
+One way to reduce this type of barking is by closing your curtains or blinds.

 Now, passersby won’t be catching your dog’s eye all day and triggering him.

-You don’t want your dog to rehearse barking because then they are getting mixed signals about barking inside.
+Avoid letting your dog rehearse barking because then they are getting mixed signals about barking inside.

-If your dog is barking while playing, immediately stop the game and wait until they calm down.
-Reward them for being quiet and then resume the game.
+If your dog is barking while playing, stop the game and wait until they’re calm.
+Reward their silence, then resume playing.

-This will show your dog that barking during playtime is not tolerated and they will eventually learn to stop.
+This teaches your dog that barking during playtime is not tolerated.

 It’s best to work with a certified behaviorist or trainer to help you with this but there are some things you can do on your own.

-You can also try dog interactive toys and puzzles to help keep their minds challenged.
+Interactive toys and puzzles will help keep their minds active.

-And lastly, make sure you are spending enough time with your Chihuahua.
-They are social creatures and need human interaction.
+Prioritize quality time together, as they are social creatures.
 We have a great post on fun games to play with your Chihuahua!

 If your Chihuahua isn’t properly socialized, they may bark out of fear when they see new people or animals.